 I worked for a family of three in London for 8 years.
 They had three boys aged 4, 5 and 7.
 I helped the parents with all aspects of the family life, from cooking the boys meals to taking them to after school activities, helped with light housework and tidying up after the family, although my focus was on the children., travelled with the family for holidays and spent many wonderful summers in their family Chateaux in the south of France.
 Additionally, I assisted the boys with homework, and supported the family during morning and evening bed/bath routine.
 I took the dogs for walks and helped the youngest boy with his additional tutoring (as he was dyslexic).
 Also, I helped the mum with shopping and running errands and took care of the children during the holidays in the daytime with occasional babysitting at nights or over the weekends.
 My hours were daily from 7am to 8pm with every other Saturday.

-Version 2: In this example you can see the months/dates worked, the role type and the location.
-In this instance the candidate has included the family title as they are very VIP yet at the same time keeping their identity private.
+Version 2: In this example, you can see the months/dates worked, the role type and the location.
+In this instance, the candidate has included the family title as they are very VIP yet at the same time keeping their identity private.
 They have listed the duties as bullet points and again gives a reason why they left.
-This is very important on this example as it was only 8 months of employ and its important we understand why you left after such a short time.
+This is very important in this example as it was only 8 months of employment and its important we understand why you left after such a short time.